semaphoreci/docs/docs/docs/using-semaphore/deployment-targets.md

 <Available plans={['Scaleup']} />

 In the "Who can deploy?" section you can define the users and roles that can manually start the promotion.
-Granular permission are optional.
+Granular permission is optional.
 You can go to the next section if you don't need to restrict access to the promotion.

 By default, everyone can start the promotion linked to this deployment target.
 To restrict access: